 If you’re feeling energetic you can hike it too.
 But this is best for those who know their climbing as the weather can change quickly here.

-A less challenging hike is Lion’s Head.
-Along the way you’ll come across hidden caves with good views of Table Mountain.
+A less challenging hike is Lion’s Head with good views of Table Mountain and the beaches below.
 Camera out.
 Click.

-We can arrange trips for you.
+Do as much or as little as you like.
+We can arrange any additional trips for you.
 You could go sea kayaking, hiking, take a sidecar tour or even a Cape Malay cooking course.
+If you'd like to explore the Cape Winelands, this could be your day's delight too.

 Drive along the Cape Peninsula and visit the African penguins at Boulders Beach.
 The drive will take you through the Cape Floral Region, one of the richest plant areas in the world and another UNESCO World Heritage Site.
 It’s all huge cliffs and crazy bends and turns.
-Loads of lookouts.
+Loads of lookouts and fantastic views.

 Explore Cape Town on your own with the red hop-on hop-off buses or let us arrange a professional guide to take you round.